The Space-Time Connectivity Theorem for Normal Currents: Introduction

-This result is an immediate consequence of two facts: The first is that the convergence induced by the flat norm $\Fbf_{K}$ is equivalent to the weak* convergence for sequences of normal currents with uniformly bounded mass, and the second is an estimate first obtained in~\cite[3.2]{Federer74} which can be interpreted as a ``linear isoperimetric inequality'' for normal boundaries (see Section \ref{s:FlatEquiv}).
+The additional assumption \eqref{NullHom} allows us to write $Y_{j}$ as the boundary of a normal $(k+1)$-current for large enough $j \in \N$ and so the result follows provided we can control the mass of this filling.
+To this end, one can use an estimate first obtained in \cite[3.2]{Federer74} which can be interpreted as a ``linear isoperimetric inequality'' for normal boundaries (see Section \ref{s:FlatEquiv}).
 In the integral case, the isoperimetric inequality~\cite[Theorem 6.1]{FedererFleming60} ensures that $T - T_{j} \in \Brm_{k}(K)$ whenever $T_{j}$ and $T$ are close enough in the (integral) flat norm, and so the assumption \eqref{NullHom} is superfluous there.

 Our main result, in an abbreviated form of the full statement in Theorem \ref{tm:Equivalence}, is: